Dr Chris Green

 Biography

-I am an artist and researcher working collaboratively with Katheryn Owens as ‘greenandowens’.
+I am a queer artist and researcher working collaboratively with Katheryn Owens as ‘greenandowens’.
 Our practice is multidisciplinary and includes performance writing, sound, scores, zines, craft, walking and performances of the everyday.
 We hold a co-authored practice-research PhD from the University of Plymouth, that investigated performance writing as a textual, material, and visual practice in relation to socio-economic experiences of millennial precarity, using our friendship as a method within this.
 Our work operates in the fields of performance studies, drama, visual culture, and contemporary art.

 Before joining the department in 2022 I taught at Leeds Beckett University, The Institute for Study Abroad, The University of Plymouth, and Sheffield Hallam on modules focusing on arts and social change, the body, situated practices, live art and practice-research.